srobo/website/_posts/2023-01-19-robot-101-theming.md

 Indersdorf, who came all the way from Germany looking very Frankenstein-esque, wearing their bio-hazard suits and zombie face paints.
-Their robot was a rotten-fleshy-green colour with a brain exposed." class="figure-non-bold-caption" %}
+Their robot was a rotten-fleshy-green colour with a brain exposed." class="spaced-figure-non-bold-caption" %}

 {% include figure.html
            src="/images/content/blog/robots-101/sr2015-mai-team-photo.png"
 caption="2015 - MAI: “42 * 2 - Double Vision” from Gymnasium Markt Indersdorf,
-came dressed as monks in hooded brown robes, laced with glowing LED strips." class="figure-non-bold-caption" %}
+came dressed as monks in hooded brown robes, laced with glowing LED strips." class="spaced-figure-non-bold-caption" %}

 {% include figure.html
            src="/images/content/blog/robots-101/sr2014-hrs-team-photo.png"
-caption="2014 - HRS: Systemetric (HRS) impressed the judges with their steampunk costumes and brass and mahogany robot (pictured)." class="figure-non-bold-caption" %}
+caption="2014 - HRS: Systemetric (HRS) impressed the judges with their steampunk costumes and brass and mahogany robot (pictured)." class="spaced-figure-non-bold-caption" %}